What is the National Association of Federally-Insured Credit Unions (NAFCU)?

 NAFCU, in an effort to defend the credit union industry as a whole, continues to push back against such regulations.
 The organization fights at the federal level to reduce and revise many of the regulations imposed by the CFPB.
 In an effort to take things even further, NAFCU continues to seek legislative changes that will make it necessary for the CFPB to be more transparent about their methods for creating and imposing regulations, forcing them to take on more accountability.

 We hope you’ve enjoyed CFI’s article on the NAFCU.
-CFI offers the Certified Banking & Credit Analyst (CBCA)™ certification program for those looking to take their careers to the next level.
+CFI offers the Commercial Banking & Credit Analyst (CBCA)™ certification program for those looking to take their careers to the next level.
 To keep learning and advancing your career, the following resources will be helpful: